juicedata/juicefs/docs/en/guide/gateway.md

     The gateway supports persistent event storage.
 Persistent storage backs up events when the Redis broker is offline and replays events when the broker comes back online.
 You can set the directory for event storage using the `queue_dir` field and the maximum limit for storage using `queue_limit`.
 For example, you can set `queue_dir` to `/home/events`, and you can set `queue_limit` to 1,000.
 By default, `queue_limit` is 100,000.
 Before updating the configuration, you can use the `mc admin config get` command to get the current configuration.

     ```Shell
-    $ mc admin config get myminio notify_redis
+    $ mc admin config get myjfs notify_redis
     notify_redis:1 address="127.0.0.1:6379/1" format="namespace" key="bucketevents" password="yoursecret" queue_dir="" queue_limit="0"

     # Effective after restart
-    $ mc admin config set myminio notify_redis:1 queue_limit="1000"
+    $ mc admin config set myjfs notify_redis:1 queue_limit="1000"
     Successfully applied new settings.
-    Please restart your server 'mc admin service restart myminio'.
+    Please restart your server 'mc admin service restart myjfs'.
-    # Note that you cannot use `mc admin service restart myminio` to restart.
+    # Note that you cannot use `mc admin service restart myjfs` to restart.
 JuiceFS S3 Gateway does not currently support this functionality.
 You need to manually restart JuiceFS S3 Gateway when prompted after configuring with `mc`.
     ```

     After using the `mc admin config set` command to update the configuration, restart JuiceFS S3 Gateway to apply the changes.
 JuiceFS S3 Gateway will output a line similar to `SQS ARNs: arn:minio:sqs::1:redis`.